TRENDMizzou/TREND-manual/doc/Known_limitations_by_OS.md

 - `trendmain` and `trendreport` are not able to launch web browser to open `-report.html` automatically

+## Linux distributions
+- `trendmaingui` may hang when browser launches to show HTML report (if `report` option is turned on).
+If this happens just close the browser and GUI of `trendmaingui` will recover.

 If you have any question, please contact <trendmizzou@gmail.com>